 Dendi Lab Software Solutions

-LIS vs. LIMS: Choosing the Best Laboratory Information System for Clinical Labs
+LIS vs. LIMS: Choosing the Correct Lab Software for Clinical Labs

 Choosing between a Laboratory Information System (LIS) and a Laboratory Information Management System (LIMS) is a critical decision for clinical diagnostic labs, but there isn’t always a clear answer.
 The terms “LIS” and “LIMS” are often mistakenly used interchangeably due to their similarities.
 Both can manage laboratory operations and sample data, but that’s where the similarities end.
 A system that lacks the capability to thoroughly handle healthcare-related data can have serious implications for clinical labs.